kpnguyen21/erdos-AB-testing/README.md

 <h3 id="Introduction">Introduction</h3>

 Amour Beauty Box is a beauty subscription company with a clear mission: to be the go-to destination for trend-savvy, socially conscious makeup lovers.
 What sets Amour apart from other subscription services is its distinctive focus on indie and emerging beauty brands, combined with a deep responsiveness to TikTok and Instagram trends.
-This means subscribers aren't just getting mainstream products—they’re discovering what’s next in beauty before it hits the shelves.
+This means subscribers aren't just getting mainstream products—they're discovering what’s next in beauty before it hits the shelves.

 In line with its commitment to sustainability, Amour Beauty Box is also eco-friendly, using recyclable packaging and partnering with brands that prioritize clean ingredients and ethical sourcing.
 The brand resonates most strongly with Gen Z and young millennial consumers, who value both innovation and social responsibility in their beauty choices.
 Subscribers receive curated boxes based on their personal preferences and skin type, ensuring that each delivery feels personalized and exciting.
 Each box includes exclusive promotions, free shipping, and access to premium products from popular and up-and-coming brands alike.